Mexico–Nicaragua relations

-Mexico–Nicaragua relations are the diplomatic relations between Mexico and Nicaragua.
+The nations of Mexico and Nicaragua established diplomatic relations in 1839, however, relations were briefly severed in May 1979 and restored a few months later in July 1979 with the ousting of Nicaraguan President Anastasio Somoza Debayle.
+Diplomatic relations between both nations have continued unabated since.

 Both nations are members of the Association of Caribbean States, Community of Latin American and Caribbean States, Organization of American States, Organization of Ibero-American States and the United Nations.